nadimpallibhargav/MyBazaar/README.md

 # MyBazaar
-E-Commerce Web App based on B2B business.
-Helps farmers to sell their products directly to buyers through this application. https://nadimpallibhargav.github.io/MyBazaar/
+Started to build ecommerce website when I'm in my graduation to help farmers to sell their products directly to buyers. https://nadimpallibhargav.github.io/MyBazaar/